mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

 #
 [ path: <filename> | default = data ]

-# Units data will be fetched at this interval.
-CEEMS will pull the units from the
-# underlying resource manager at this frequency into its own DB.
-#
-# Units Supported: y, w, d, h, m, s, ms.
-#
-[ update_interval: <duration> | default = 15m ]

 # The duration to retain the data in the DB.
 Units older than this duration will be
 # purged from the DB.
 #